AgentD/hausboot/README.md

 ```

 With any luck, it might work on your machine as well :-).
 I have only tested it
-on two Fedora installations so far.
+with Bochs and Qemu on two Fedora installations and an OpenSuSE machine so far.

 # Boot Strapping Process